 in partnership with

 Group Relations conferences are high-impact, interdisciplinary, co-curricular experiential learning laboratories that provide a space for science and subjective experience to come together in ways that are illuminating and illustrative.
 Conference participants take their newly developed skills and apply them in all sorts of ways from personal/organizational development to community research and action projects to finding a voice as a global citizen.
-The CSUDH Colleges of Natural and Behavioral Science and Arts and Humanities have partnered with Associated Students, Inc., the Toro Psych Club and the nonprofit Grex (the west coast affiliate of the AK Rice Institute for the Study of Social Systems) to co-create a sustainable container for an annual group relations event entitled, Leadership and Creative Expression, currently in its fourth seedling year.
+The CSUDH Colleges of Natural and Behavioral Science and Arts and Humanities have partnered with Associated Students, Inc., the Toro Psych Club and the nonprofit Grex (the west coast affiliate of the AK Rice Institute for the Study of Social Systems) to co-create a sustainable container for an annual group relations event entitled, Leadership and Creative Expression.

 This is a fundraising effort to ensure continued Group Relations experiential learning opportunities at CSUDH, a metropolitan university of about 15,000 students that is among the most ethnically-diverse universities in the United States.
 The student population is 47.5% first-generation and 78.8% from underrepresented groups (African-American/Black, Hispanic/Latinx, and Native American), the majority of which are Hispanic/Latinx and female.
 CSUDH ranks 1st among public universities in CA in awarding BA degrees to African Americans and in the top ten for economic and social mobility index scores.
 This is an institution born out of the vision to serve and transform an underserved community.

 Gladwell makes his argument of revisioning the game of educational philanthropy through sports – some sports like soccer are weak-link games (i.e., the team is only as good as its weakest player) and others are strong-link games like basketball.
 He explained that when Rowan donated 100 million dollars to a tiny public school in Jersey, he showed that he "thinks America is like soccer, not basketball.”
 We think so too.

 Philanthropy “makes the wheels turn” in higher education.
 We ask for your support both now and in the future.